 Eight flights a day connect two of the world’s favorite cities, making travel from Los Angeles to Tokyo (and vice versa) a breeze.
-Whether you’re looking to hit up Japan’s capital on the holiday of a lifetime or fly in for business, this article is all about helping you do so on the cheap.
-We’ve thrown in a few tips and tricks about timing and things to do, too, because we’re generous like that (who said cheapos had to be stingy?).
+Whether you’re looking to hit up Japan’s capital on the holiday of a lifetime or fly in for business, this article is all about helping you to get from Los Angeles to Japan on the cheap.
+We’ve thrown in a few tips and tricks about timing your flights to Tokyo and things to do on the way, too, because we’re generous like that (who said cheapos had to be stingy?).

 Los Angeles to Tokyo – Direct flights vs. layovers

 If you’re flying straight from LAX to Tokyo (either Haneda or Narita Airport), you’re looking at around 11 hours and 30 minutes of air time.
 The return route is about an hour shorter.
 Routing via a transit point can save you a couple of hundred dollars (or more, depending on the airline and travel season), but also adds an extra 8-28 hours to your journey.
 If you’re going to go indirect, the fastest and least exhausting options are flying via San Francisco (often on a codeshare flight), Vancouver, Taipei or Shanghai (though the latter can also be one of the longest, if you don’t pick your flights carefully).

 ANA, good old JAL, Singapore Airlines and several US carriers all offer direct flights from LAX to Tokyo, and prices are generally fairly competitive.
 You can’t go wrong with any of the first three choices—as for selecting one of the latter, we’ll leave that up to you.
 Have a closer look at Skyscanner to see what the best rates are for your travel dates.

 |Los Angeles => Tokyo||Thai Airways||$491.00||Details|